rajveerpatil759-cell/python_analysis-_project/README.md

-### python_analysis-_project
+### Python_analysis-_project

 ## Project Overview:
 This project performs an Exploratory Data Analysis (EDA) on the Netflix Titles dataset to uncover insights about content trends, genre popularity, and country-wise production patterns.
 It includes data cleaning, feature engineering, and visual storytelling using Seaborn and Matplotlib.

 ## ObjectivesUnderstand the distribution of Movies vs TV Shows on Netflix.
-1.Analyze content growth trends over the years.
+1. Analyze content growth trends over the years.
-2.Identify top genres and top contributing countries.
+2. Identify top genres and top contributing countries.
-3.Study release year distributions and content addition timelines.
+3. Study release year distributions and content addition timelines.

 ## Tools & Libraries
 1. Python
-2.Pandas, NumPy for Data analysis & cleaning 3.Matplotlib, Seaborn, Plotly for Data visualization 4.Jupyter Notebook for Development and exploration environment
+2. Pandas, NumPy for Data analysis & cleaning
+3. Matplotlib, Seaborn, Plotly for Data visualization
+4. Jupyter Notebook for Development and exploration environment

 ## Project Structure
 # Install required libraries: